hungpham2511/hungpham2511.github.io/_posts/0000-0-0-20200403075218-how_to_install_kernel_with_preemptrt.md

 author: ["Hung Pham"]
 date: 2020-09-05
 categories: ["real-time", "linux"]
+toc: "t"
 draft: false
 ---

-## Motivation: Achieving Real-Time (RT) capability {#motivation-achieving-real-time--rt--capability}

 To build time-critical programs that requires a high-level of responsiveness on Linux, the most important step is to select and use the correct Linux kernel.
 This is the goal of this note.

 The [Linux kernel](https://www.kernel.org/) is frequently built and released.
 The latest version of the generic kernel build as I write this note is 5.9-rc3.
-Howerver, this kernel is not suitable for RT applications:
-Its scheduler optimizes for total throughput and thus prevent any single process from being the **absolute higest priority**.
+Howerver, this kernel is not suitable for RT applications: Its scheduler optimizes for total throughput and thus prevent any single process from being the **absolute higest priority**.
 We will need either a Fully Preemptible Kernel or at least a low-latency one.

 ## Obtaining generic and low-latency kernels {#obtaining-generic-and-low-latency-kernels}